 In 2018 - 2019 she completed the lead assessor FSSC22000 training at Lloyds Register (internally) and now develops practical food safety systems and assists companies with certification (FSSC22000, IFS, BRC, ISO 22000, animal welfare) and system maintenance.

-Since 2016 Yvon has been working as a management consultant at Condor Consultancy.
-Her experience in consulting projects includes:
+Yvon has been working as a consultant at Condor Consultancy since 2016.
+Her consulting experience includes: